View Any Instagram Profile Picture in Full Size (2026)

 The Inspect Element Hack — For the Tech-Curious

-Steps: 1.
-Open Instagram in Chrome or Firefox (desktop) 2.
-Go to the person's profile 3.
-Right-click their profile picture and choose "Inspect" or "Inspect Element" 4.
-Find the <img> tag in the HTML 5.
-Copy the src URL 6.
-In the URL, look for size parameters like s150x150 — change 150 to 1080 7.
+1. Open Instagram in Chrome or Firefox and navigate to the profile 2.
+Right-click the profile picture area and select "Inspect" or "Inspect Element" 3.
+Find the `<img>` tag associated with the profile picture 4.
+Copy the `src` URL 5.
+Modify the size parameter in the URL (changing `s150x150` to `s1080x1080` or similar) 6.
 Open the modified URL in a new tab

 Private Accounts — What's Actually Possible